metabase/metabase/docs/developers-guide/driver-changelog.md

 - The arity of multimethod `metabase.driver.sql-jdbc.sync.interface/fallback-metadata-query` has been updated from 3 to 4,
   it now takes an additional `db` argument.
 The new function arguments are: `[driver db-name-or-nil schema table]`.

+- The method `metabase.driver.sql-jdbc.sync.interface/active-tables` that we added in 47 has been updated to require an additional argument: `database`.
+  The new function arglist is `[driver database connection schema-inclusion-filters schema-exclusion-filters]`.

 ## Metabase 0.47.0